-It’s not all changes for the worse, living in the information age, anyone can create abundance.
-Flag Theory is no longer for millionaires, flag theory can be used to become a millionaire.
+It’s not all changes for the worse; living in the information age, anyone can create abundance.
+Flag Theory is no longer for millionaires; flag theory can be used to become a millionaire.
 Flag theory can facilitate anyone with expendable capital to invest internationally in the most attractive investments for their situation.
-Many millionaires traditionally benefited from an international trust, perhaps you too could benefit from an asset protection trust which are now relatively inexpensive and easy to acquire.
-The jurisdictions are constantly changing Singapore is now the Switzerland of South East Asia.
+Many millionaires traditionally benefited from an international trust – perhaps you too could benefit from an asset protection trust which, are now relatively inexpensive and easy to acquire.
+The jurisdictions are constantly changing: Singapore is now the Switzerland of South East Asia.
 Previously impenetrable banks have cracked.
 Permanent travelers must adapt!

 The fundamental need for flag theory comes down to this: You are a free individual, and every possible step should be taken to protect and preserve that freedom.

 - Flag theory isn’t a method, a technique or a strategy that mandates specific requirements.
-The principle goal is thus: to attain superior quality of life by establishing flags in the best countries around the world.
+The principle goal is thus: to attain a superior quality of life by establishing flags in the best countries around the world.

 - Flag theory allows you to diminish the risk of principally operating and storing your assets within the borders of one jurisdiction.